ResLife FAQs for New Students

 In addition to doubles we also have standard triples and standard quads.
 Standard triples and quads are much larger in size and students are assigned to them accordingly.
 All room types are the same cost.

-Housing assignments will be available on ResLife Online in early August for the fall semester and early January for the spring semester.
+Housing assignments will be available on ResLife Online in late July for the fall semester and early January for the spring semester.
 You will go to the same place you applied for housing (ResLife Online) to see your roommates' names, phone numbers, addresses, and when available, emails.

 Every residence hall has peer advisors called "Resident Assistants" that are available to help you with all your concerns, including roommate disagreements.